Brewer219/osticket-prereqs/README.md

 <h3>2.
 INSTALL PHP MANAGER AND PREREQUISITES</h3>
-A. In our Installation folder, find the PHP Manager Installer (PHPManagerForIIS_V1.5.0.msi) and install it.
+A. I Installation folder, found the PHP Manager Installer (PHPManagerForIIS_V1.5.0.msi) and install it.

 > [!NOTE]
 > osTicket is a PHP-based application, and PHP Manager allows IIS to run and manage PHP files so the application functions properly.
 Installing PHP and supporting runtime dependencies, ensuring version compatibility with osTicket.

-B. In our Installation folder, find the Rewrite Module (rewrite_amd64_en-US.msi) and install it.
+B. In my Installation folder, I located the Rewrite Module (rewrite_amd64_en-US.msi) and install it.

 > [!NOTE]
-> osTicket uses rewritten URLs to work correctly, and the Rewrite module allows IIS to handle those requests properly.
+> I Have an understanding osTicket uses rewritten URLs to work and operate correctly, and the Rewrite module allows IIS to handle those requests in its proper form.

-C. On the C: drive, create a new folder named <code>PHP</code>.
-From our installation folder, unzip or extract the contents of <code>php-7.3.8-nts-Win32-VC15-x86.zip</code> into the C:\PHP folder.
-The extracted files contain the actual PHP runtime that IIS will use, while the PHP Manager we installed is used to configure and manage it.
+C. On the C: drive, I created a new folder named <code>PHP</code>.
+From my installation folder, unzip or extract the contents of <code>php-7.3.8-nts-Win32-VC15-x86.zip</code> into the C:\PHP folder.
+The extracted files contain the actual PHP runtime that IIS will use, meanwhile the PHP Manager we installed is used to configure and manage it.

 D. In our installaion folder, find VC_redist.x86.exe and install.
 We need to install the Visual C++ Redistributable because PHP depends on these runtime libraries to run correctly on Windows.